 Why Astrology Clients Need To Hear About Their Chart Signature Right Away

 The chart signature sign is incredibly useful stuff that a client can recognize in themselves and put to use right away.
 I consider the signature important enough to include it in almost every reading I do and it’s usually the first thing I interpret.

 Describing the elements and qualities first thing in a client’s first session serves several purposes at once.
 First, it gives them golden information and insights about how to optimize their personality traits for both effectiveness and happiness.
 Secondly, it gives the client ways to organize things they already know about human nature into comprehensible personality traits they recognize in the people around them—and thus affects all those relationships in a good way.
 So it gives them a modular personality-type system they can see at work in their life—without ever having to consult an astrologer again if they don’t want to (because I believe in teaching the client to fish, rather than spoon-feeding them fish).

 Thirdly, it establishes rapport between me and the client, as the client begins to feel “gotten” and “seen” and even validated in ways that really matter.
+This is so important that I’d go so far as to say it’s the “secret sauce” in every session I do.
 Fourthly, it lays the foundation for our continued conversation about the client’s chart as we venture forward into further details of their personality.
 Having our shared understanding of the elements and qualities to refer back to allows us to have useful conversations about anything in the chart in a short amount of time, so we can cover more ground faster.

 If you liked this teaching tidbit, you would enjoy the class it came from:

 Chart Analysis Techniques.